 - 42 Ways to Not Make Trash

-- Stop wasting money on bottled water!
+- Stop wasting money and producing trash with bottled water!
 Refill your bottle for free with Louisville's award-winning tap water instead of trashing the planet.

 - Cut paper use in half by always printing or copying on both sides.

 Go Paperless!
-Instead of printing, use free electronic file-sharing on campus through SharePoint, Blackboard, or publicly available services such as GoogleDocs or Dropbox.
+Instead of printing, use free electronic file-sharing on campus through Cardbox, Blackboard, or publicly available services such as GoogleDocs or Dropbox.

 - Instructors: Get the mobile app for paperless exams!

-Donate unwanted items to the UofL Free Store (open to all UofL students and employees weekly in the basement of Unitas Hall (enter from Cardinal Blvd near Brook Street).
+Donate unwanted items to the UofL Free Store (open to all UofL students and employees).
+Goodwill donation bins are also available in the lobbies of all UofL residence halls.
 UofL employees can give unwanted items new life through .
 Or have a yard sale or donate items to area charities, thrift stores, or non-profit organizations.
 The Habitat for Humanity ReStores in Louisville are great places to donate (or shop for) a full range of building materials, furniture, appliances, landscaping and more!
 GRASS develops Free Store (The Louisville Cardinal, 4/3/13)

 - At the checkout, refuse new plastic or paper bags and bring your own reusable shopping bags.